johan-franco/csc208/ch0_preliminaries/notes.md

     <li>Usually implications contain false converses (If a number greater than 2 is prime, then that
 number is odd.
 However, just because a number is odd does not mean it is prime), however the converse of a statement can also be true, an example of this being the pythagorean theorem. </li>
-    <li>Contrapositives also have the same truth value as the orignal implication</li>
+    <li>Contrapositives also have the same truth value as the orignal implication.
+Meaning by analyzing the contrapositive we can make conclusions about the original implication</li>
+    <li>Biconditionals can be thought of having two parts, the implication and the converse. </li>
+    <li></li>
+    <li></li>
     <li></li>
     <li></li>
 </ul>